BHADRESHVARIYA22/AXI-Protocol/About AXI.md

   - **CSYSACK** Peripheral device
     - Exit low-power state acknowledgement.
 This signal is the acknowledgement from a peripheral to a system exit low-power state request.
   - **CACTIVE** Peripheral device
     - Clock active.
 This signal indicates that the peripheral requires its clock signal.

+# 3. Single Interface Requirements